Organization of the Department

 In 1994, the Florida Legislature passed the Government Performance and Accountability Act, mandating that state agencies base their budgets on performance outcome measures.
 FDLE embraced the concept as an opportunity to “do business a better way,” and, in 1996, became the first agency in Florida to be fully funded under Performance Based Budgeting (PBB) guidelines.
 That same year, FDLE developed the Blueprint For Continued Success

 calling for an organizational transition to a more integrated, horizontal structure designed to provide increased contact with both customers and members.
 Under the old, traditional, “pyramidal” structure, each division had specific tasks and delivered specialized services.
-Many statewide services were offered exclusively through the Headquarters Office, and Special Agents in Charge throughout the state reported to a Tallahassee-based Director.
+Many statewide services were offered exclusively through headquarters and special agents in charge (SAC) throughout the state reported to a Tallahassee-based director.

 FDLE's Blueprint for Continued Success

 placed more focus on a regional approach.
-The agency turned in a new direction, permanently decentralizing many key services offered previously only through Headquarters, and rolling them out to the newly defined seven ROCs.
+The agency turned in a new direction, permanently decentralizing many key services offered previously only through headquarters, and rolling them out to the newly defined seven regional operations centers (ROCs).
 They assumed responsibility for human resource and business functions and began to offer information systems support, training, and increased analytical assistance directly to the surrounding region.
-The restructuring placed authority and accountability at the regional level, with members of the ROCs reporting to a Regional Director (Special Agent in Charge) instead of the Tallahassee Headquarters.
+The restructuring placed authority and accountability at the regional level, with members of the ROCs reporting to a regional director (SAC) instead of headquarters.
 The traditional investigative role of the ROCs expanded significantly, allowing them to offer more specialized assistance.
 The ROCs became multi-functioning facilities, offering a much wider array of FDLE’s services and providing localized “one stop shopping” for customers statewide.

-In July 1990, FDLE was the first state law enforcement agency in the nation to be accredited by CALEA.
-The agency successfully attained CALEA reaccreditation status in 1995, 2000, 2003, 2006 and 2009.
+In July 1990, FDLE was the first investigative state law enforcement agency in the nation to be accredited by CALEA.
+Since then, the agency has successfully attained CALEA reaccreditation status in 1995, 2000, 2003, 2006 and 2009.
 In October 1996, FDLE was the first statewide law enforcement agency to be accredited by CFA.
 The agency was jointly reaccredited in 2000, 2003, 2006 and 2009 by both CALEA and CFA.
 FDLE also received initial accreditation by ASCLD/LAB in 1990 and has achieved reaccreditation during each subsequent five-year reaccreditation period.

-In the late 1990s, FDLE's Executive Policy Board was formally organized.
-Comprised of Program Directors, Regional Special Agents in Charge, and other Headquarters leadership, the EPB provides a frequent forum for the review of department-wide issues and policy-level decision making.
-In 1996, FDLE’s Executive Policy Board developed and adopted FDLE’s agency values, Service, Integrity, Respect, and Quality, institutionalizing the ideals that serve as the very foundation of FDLE.
+In the late 1990s, FDLE's Executive Policy Board (EPB) was formally organized.
+Comprised of program directors, regional directors and other headquarters leadership, EPB provided a frequent forum for the review of department-wide issues and policy-level decision making.
+In 1996, EPB developed and adopted FDLE’s agency values of Service, Integrity, Respect, and Quality, institutionalizing the ideals that serve as the very foundation of FDLE.

 In 1997, FDLE initiated performance contracts for all of its supervisory members and in 1998, all of the agency’s members were included in the performance workplan system.
 Linked to the achievement of agency wide goals, individual workplans contain quantifiable and measurable expectations for each member.
 Impressed with FDLE’s performance evaluation system, in FY 99-00 the Legislature funded FDLE with a unique performance pay plan.